Federation Park

-Imagine this: steel sculptures standing tall, each with a story as big as the Australian sky.
-Meander through the park searching out Hans Pehl's steel masterpieces.
-Pehl, an Atherton Tablelands' artist, has captured the heart and soul of Croydon - it's Indigenous culture, Chinese settlers, Pastoral Industry, and Gold Mining - and brought them to life in the visitor's imagination.
+Right in the heart of Croydon sits Federation Park — a little patch of heaven nestled in the centre of town.
+Curious sculptures, picnic tables, a playground, tennis courts, and electric barbecues sit beneath the cooling shade of mature trees and shade sails.
+Imagine this: steel sculptures standing tall, each telling a story as vast as the Australian sky.
+Wander through the park and discover Hans Pehl's steel masterpieces.
+Pehl, an artist from the Atherton Tablelands, has captured the heart and soul of Croydon — from its Indigenous heritage and Chinese settlers to the pastoral industry and gold mining history — bringing it all to life in the visitor’s imagination.

 Here too you'll find a memorial to the grit and heart of Australia.
 The Croydon War Memorial, designed as an open book of names, honours the sons of Croydon who served across the First World War, Second World War, Korean, and Vietnam Wars.